allenling/django-easy-fixture/README.rst

 ===================
 .. figure:: https://travis-ci.org/allenling/django-easy-fixture.svg?branch=master

-Django>=1.8
+for python2.7, python3.5 and Django>=1.8

 easy to create a django fixtures with a fixture dict

-create a fixture dict that just include some fields you concern, and we will help you to expand your fixture dict to a completely available django fixture
+create a fixture dict that just include some fields you concern, and we will help you to fill your fixture dict with some spam datas that make your fixture dict to be a completely available django fixture

 1. output a fixture dict
 ------------------------